-3. Install OpenSSL as described in 3.3.1 Installing OpenSSL on the next page.
+3. Install OpenSSL as described in 3.3.1 Installing OpenSSL below.

 3.2.2 Security Plugins for wolfSSL

 The Security Plugins for wolfSSL are only supported on select target platforms.
 The Compatibility section of the RTI Security Plugins Release Notes lists which platforms are compatible with wolfSSL.